DavidWells/serverless-workshop/README.md

 ## Troubleshooting & FAQ

+- `I don't see my [insert AWS service XYZ] in the AWS console`

+    This happens to the best of us.
+Make sure you are in the correct region in the AWS console.
+You can get the current region of your service by typing `sls info` into the terminal.

+- `serverless deploy` hangs

+    This typically happens when aws credentials are misconfigured.
+Double check your `~/.aws/credentials` file and make sure the values are correct.

-- `Y A M L Exception`? check your `yaml` indentation syntax. [yaml validator](http://yaml-online-parser.appspot.com/) |  [yaml validator two](https://jsonformatter.org/yaml-validator)
+- `Y A M L Exception`

+    check your `yaml` indentation syntax. [yaml validator](http://yaml-online-parser.appspot.com/) | [yaml validator two](https://jsonformatter.org/yaml-validator)

 - `Unable to import module 'handler': Error at Function.Module._resolveFilename (module.js:469:15)`

     This error means lambda can't find your included `node_modules`.
 Make sure you `npm install` in your project and install all your dependancies locally before running `sls deploy`

 - `Unable to delete bucket` error.

     Your s3 bucket in question might have files in it.
-You will need to head into AWS cloudformation in the console and manually delete the stack.
+You will need to head into AWS cloudformation in the console and manually delete the bucket and cloudformation stack.

-- `Stack [xyz] cannot be deleted while in status UPDATE_ROLLBACK_COMPLETE_CLEANUP_IN_PROGRESS` This happens when cloudformation gets stuck in a weird state.
+- `Stack [xyz] cannot be deleted while in status UPDATE_ROLLBACK_COMPLETE_CLEANUP_IN_PROGRESS`

+    This happens when cloudformation gets stuck in a weird state.
 You might need to log into the AWS console, head into cloudformation and delete the stack from the UI